codio/knowledge/source/instructors/setupcourses/resources/codioresources.rst

 - use the course :ref:`Share Code <create-fromsharecode>` to create the course in your account.

-..
-Note:: if working on codio.co.uk, you need to use the **Share Code**

 Overview of Codio Resources and Share Code
 ******************************************